New Tax Procedures Law in the UAE

 Submission: August, 2017

-On 31 July 2017, the President of the United Arab Emirates (the “UAE”) issued the new Tax Procedures Law (the “Law”).
+Earlier this year, the President of the United Arab Emirates (the “UAE”) issued the new Tax Procedures Law (the “Law”).
 This Law contributes to build the UAE’s tax system, to regulate the administration and collection of taxes and most importantly, to clarify the respective rights and obligations between the Federal Tax Authority (the “FTA”) and the taxpayer.

 The Law provides a set of general procedures and rules to be applied to all taxes to be introduced in the UAE, namely value added tax (the “VAT”) and excise duties.
 In this respect, the Law covers tax procedures including, among others, audits, objections, refunds, collection, as well as obligations, which includes tax registration, compliance and payment, as summarised below: